SuneBear/kpass/README.md

 ```
 It will run with default options, create a `kpass.kdb` file and open a browser.

-A demo user `{id:"demo", pass:"demo"}` will be created for a new database.

 ### Development

 Start a development mode with memory database: